 Furthermore, the Danish constitution ensures parliamentary control if use of military force may become necessary.
-According to section 19(2), the use of military force - save for a few exceptions - is subject to parliamentary approval.
-Parliamentary approval of military force, according to section 19(2), is not exclusively limited to the use of kinetic force or combat missions.
+According to section 19(2) of the Constitutional Act of Denmark, the use of military force - save for the act of self-defense - is subject to parliamentary approval.

-According to the Constitutional Act of Denmark, section 19 (3), the government is also obligated to consult with the Foreign Affairs Committee before making any decision of major importance for Danish foreign policy.
-This includes decisions concerning defence issues related to international affairs.
+According to section 19 (3) of the Constitutional Act of Denmark, the government shall consult with the Foreign Affairs Committee before making any decision of major importance to Danish foreign policy.
 The Foreign Affairs Committee is appointed among members of Parliament.

 Besides, Parliament can at any time decide to have an interpellation on a broader theme pertaining to defence and emergency management, the result of which may enjoin the government to follow a specific guidance.